-Now this post is not to talk about how we can overcome depression but the different kinds of jobs that are suitable for people like you and myself.
+Now, this post is not to talk about how we can overcome depression but about the different jobs suitable for people like you and me.

-Hey, it’s not the best thing to talk about but I’ve learned to embrace and work on things rather than push it to the side causing more unwanted stress and even more depression.
+Hey, it’s not the best thing to talk about but I’ve learned to embrace and work on things rather than push them to the side causing more unwanted stress and even more depression.

 There is a good thing about life though and that is the fact that we have options.

-And just to give you a little help on finding that next job, here is a list of what I know will be the best for any of you who tend to get depressed or anxiety.
+And just to help you find that next job, here is a list of what I know will be the best for any of you who tend to get depressed or anxious.

 Blogging has MANY benefits that I can do an entire post on it alone.